 No historic or precontact artifacts were encountered in Area S-32.
 No historic or precontact features were observed and no archaeological sites were identified.
 The results of this survey indicate that Area S-32 consisted mostly of slopes exceeding 15 percent.
 The portion of the M-NCPPC property that could be tested occupies a stable, undisturbed landform.
-The adjacent CCRA property visible from the accessible portion of Area S-32 consisted of paved surfaces and a landscaped garden in front of the Outdoor Nursery School.
-No further work is recommended in Area S-32.
-If future minor LOD changes are proposed in and around S-32, no further work is recommended based on steep terrain and prior disturbance.
+The adjacent CCRA property visible from the accessible portion of Area S-32 consisted of disturbed areas including paved surfaces and a landscaped garden in front of the Outdoor Nursery School.